N3b3x/hf-espidf-project-tools/docs/getting-started/installation/index.md

 # Installation Guide

-This guide provides detailed instructions for installing and setting up the HardFOC ESP32 CI Tools in your project.
+This guide provides detailed instructions for installing and setting up the HardFOC ESP-IDF Project Tools in your ESP-IDF project.

 ## 📋 Prerequisites